Samirsain/ZENVIQ/README.md

 1️⃣ Update brand name

-Search for "Sam4You" and replace with your brand.
+Search for "Zenviq" and replace with your brand.

 Edit: